OASE interns gain hands-on experience helping an Oregon business reach their pollution prevention goals.

 The OASE team provides technical and program support to the interns throughout the project.
 The host company’s identified site coordinator is also available to provide on-site resources and support to the interns.
 The interns develop recommendations for improvements that follow the Program’s goals and prepare reports detailing their efforts and any results of implementation, if applicable.
 The OASE team will publish a summary of these reports and follow-up with participating companies regarding implementation to verify savings and other benefits.

 All information gathered and reported to the OASE team under this program is confidential.
-The only published documents are the case summaries prepared by the interns, which are reviewed and approved by the companies at the end of the internship.
-The OASE team also uses these case summaries for reporting and program marketing purposes.
+The only published documents are the success stories prepared by the interns, which are reviewed and approved by the companies at the end of the internship.
+The OASE team also uses these success stories for reporting and program marketing purposes.

 Internships are open to any college student in Oregon with junior or senior standing, or attaining graduate or advanced undergraduate training, in business, economics, engineering, environmental science, green chemistry, physical science, or sustainability science.